-In January 2010, Mr. Dong Hu, our chairman of board of directors and chief executive officer, founded Zhejiang Ebang Communication Technology Co., Ltd., or Zhejiang Ebang, which established Zhejiang Ebang Information Technology Co., Ltd., or Ebang IT, to conduct development and sales of communications network access devices and related equipment.
+In January 2010, Mr. Dong Hu, our founder, chairman of the board of directors and chief executive officer, founded Zhejiang Ebang Communication Technology Co., Ltd., or Zhejiang Ebang, which established Zhejiang Ebang Information Technology Co., Ltd., or Ebang IT, in August 2010, to conduct development and sales of communications network access devices and related equipment.
 In early 2014, in view of the burgeoning opportunities in the blockchain industry, we began to conduct research and feasibility studies on the blockchain business and develop blockchain computing equipment.
 In August 2015, Zhejiang Ebang was listed on the National Equities Exchange and Quotations Co., Ltd., or the NEEQ.
-In August 2016, we acquired 51.05% of the equity interest in Hangzhou Dewang Information Technology Co., Ltd., or Hangzhou Dewang, through our capital injection in Hangzhou Dewang.
+In August 2016, we acquired 51.05% of the equity interest in Hangzhou Dewang Information Technology Co., Ltd., or Hangzhou Dewang, through a capital injection in Hangzhou Dewang.
 In March 2018, Zhejiang Ebang was delisted from the NEEQ in preparation for the reorganization.

 On May 17, 2018, we incorporated Ebang International Holdings Inc., our holding company, as an exempted company with limited liability in the Cayman Islands.
-In 2018, we underwent a series of corporate reorganization for our initial public offering, including incorporation of our company as the listing vehicle, incorporation of our oversea holding companies and issuance of shares to shareholders of Ebang Hongfa to reflect their respective shareholdings before the reorganization.
+In 2018, we underwent a series of corporate reorganizations for our initial public offering, including incorporation of our company as the listing vehicle, incorporation of our oversea holding companies and issuance of shares to shareholders of Hangzhou Ebang Hongfa Technology Co., Ltd., or Ebang Hongfa, to reflect their respective shareholdings before the reorganization.
 We completed the reorganization in May 2018.

 On June 26, 2020, our Class A ordinary shares commenced trading on the Nasdaq Global Select Market under the symbol "EBON."
-We raised from our initial public offering approximately US\$91.7 million in net proceeds after deducting underwriting commissions and the offering expenses payable by us.
+We raised from our initial public offering approximately US\$91.7 million in net proceeds after deducting underwriting discounts and offering expenses payable by